theopmw/leftfield-clothing/TESTING.md

 - [x] If the bag total is below the free delivery threshold, confirm that the Bootstrap toast contains the delivery cost and there is a message to the user notifying them of the amount they need to spend to qualify for free shipping.

+- [x] Confirm success toast is loading Django Humanize correctly to add a comma to large numbers.

 - [x] Confirm Bootstrap toast 'Go To Shopping Bag' button redirects the user to the Shopping Bag page.

 ### Shopping Bag Page